Economy of Spain (1939–1959): State budget, fiscal and monetary policy

 Mariano Navarro Rubio, minister of Finance, 1957.

 In 1957, shortly before the Stabilization Plan was drafted, Minister Mariano Navarro Rubio, one of the main promoters of the Plan, carried out another tax reform focused on preparing the state budget for the new developmental project.
-The reform was approved in December and proved an immediate success: tax collection in 1958 exceeded by a 15% the state predictions, what allowed the state to announce that "fiscal surplus is already a fact".
+The reform was approved in December and proved an immediate success: tax collection in 1958 exceeded by a 15% the state predictions, which allowed the state to announce that "fiscal surplus is already a fact".
 Fiscal deficit was cancelled and the government did not make use of debt to finance itself that year.
 The reform was also focused on countering inflation.
 Navarro Rubio was deeply concerned with tax evasion, which had been a key problem of the autarchic period, so he declared a fiscal amnesty for evaders on previous years and tried to promote regularization.

-The early Francoist monetary policy was markedly indisciplined.
+The early Francoist monetary policy was markedly undisciplined.
 The exchange rate became fixed at an unreal rate and inflation was a key problem of the regime, aggravated by the international isolation.
 After the end of the autarchy, the government fixed the exchange rate at a closer value, but the peseta kept its inflationary problems.
-As probably the most noted example of the previous arbitrary policy, in 1947 the government refused to devalue the exchange rate, as most of Europe was doing, as a matter of "national pride", what eventually led to an 18% fall in exports and a 53% increase in imports with a subsequent trade deficit.
+As probably the most noted example of the previous arbitrary policy, in 1947 the government refused to devalue the exchange rate, as most of Europe was doing, as a matter of "national pride", which eventually led to an 18% fall in exports and a 53% increase in imports with a subsequent trade deficit.

 Short after the end of the Civil War, the government created the Spanish Institute of Foreign Currency (Spanish: Instituto Español de Moneda Extranjera) or IEME as a regulatory body of the exchange rate, as well as a controller of foreign currency circulation.
 In order to advance the autarchic policies aimed at "economic independence", the IEME was commissioned with the regulation of insurance services and later tasked with preventing capital flight.
 These policies were opposed by insurance companies and finally abolished in 1952.

-State banks were regulated for the first time in Spanish history in 1946, despite state credit legislation was mainly developed after the 1958 Law of Credit Entities.
+State banks were regulated for the first time in Spanish history in 1946, but state credit legislation mainly developed after the 1958 Law of Credit Entities.